-Whether you’re learning to drive in the city or in the country, you’ll know that getting to grips with motoring isn’t easy.
+Whether you’re taking driving lessons in the city or in the country, you’ll know that getting to grips with motoring isn’t easy.
 Throw in other cars, hills and cyclists, however, and it gets even trickier.
 Statistics released by the Driving Standards Agency (DVSA) show that pass rates – over the past year – have been higher in rural areas, with learners in urban locations, presumably, coming up against more obstacles.

 According to the DVSA, the highest pass rates, between April 2011 and March this year, came from Campbeltown, Argyll, Scotland at 72.5%.
 The lowest, on the other hand, came from Bradford (Heaton), Yorkshire, with just 31.6% of learners passing their tests there.

 Here we take a look at some of the possible reasons behind why pass rates are lower in the city, and how, as a learner, you can prepare yourself for the challenges you may face in your test.